radon-h2020/radon-repository-miner/README.md

   --iac-languages [{ansible,chef,puppet,all} [{ansible,chef,puppet,all} ...]]
-                        only repositories with this language(s) will be analyzed (default: all) --include-fork        whether to include archived repositories (default:
+                        only repositories with this language(s) will be analyzed (default: all) --include-fork        whether to include forked repositories (default:
                         False)
   --min-issues MIN_ISSUES
                         minimum number of issues (default: 0)